The complete hotelier's

 You can find them based on:

-• Experience (both type of experience and the quality of services)
+- Experience (both type of experience and the quality of services)

-• Location
+- Location

-• Pricing
+- Pricing

 Experience

 When identifying your competitors, experience type and quality are related, but not the same.
-As mentioned, a spa isn’t really going to cater to the same market as a backpackers, because they are providing entirely different experiences.
+As mentioned, a spa isn’t really going to cater to the same market as a hostel, because they are providing entirely different experiences.
 Even if the two were in the same area, they wouldn’t be competitors, because they are targeting entirely different travellers.

-Similarly, if you are a backpacker that provides an excellent experience, offering your guests not only accommodation, but local experiences, tours of nearby attractions, shuttles to and from the airport, or other add-ons that would make a stay with you exceptional, and you consistently receive the associated rave reviews, it would not be useful to compare yourself to a backpackers that provides beds and nothing more and receives the expected mediocre reviews.
+Similarly, if you are a hostel that provides an excellent experience, offering your guests not only accommodation, but local experiences, tours of nearby attractions, shuttles to and from the airport, or other add-ons that would make a stay with you exceptional, and you consistently receive the associated rave reviews, it would not be useful to compare yourself to a backpackers that provides beds and nothing more and receives the expected mediocre reviews.

 Location